What is Employment Contracts UAE?

 - Contracts should consider the end-of-service bonus, which accrues as a benefit to employees.

-– After one year of service, employees are entitled to a bonus equivalent to 21 days pay for each year of the first 5 years and 30 days for each year thereafter.
+- Employees are eligible for a bonus that should be equivalent to 21 days pay for each year of the first 5 years and 30 days for each year thereafter.
+This is applicable only when the employee has completed one year of service.

 Understanding UAE Labor Laws